How to make hosting easier on yourself

 One of the biggest challenges of hosting is keeping all the balls in the air.
 Did you remember to make more ice?
 Are there enough chairs?
 Is there going to be enough food?
 Are there fresh hand towels in the bathroom?
 And so on.
 No matter the nature of the event, there’s going to be a long list of “did I….?”.

 So start by making three lists.
 Do this as soon as you pick a date and decide on the details for your event.
 You can make changes later as needed.
+I prefer to do my lists in a spreadsheet so it’s easy to edit.

 If you want a helpful template for this, pick up a copy of my Co-Host planner.
 You can use it as a printed or digital planning tool.

-1: PREP AND CHORE LIST
+List 1: PREP WORK, ERRANDS AND CHORE LIST

 Have a list dedicated to extra cleaning or special household chores you don’t want to forget.
 Go ahead and add your normal housekeeping tasks, too.
 Include any special errands or shopping trips you’ll need to make.
 Don’t forget about hitting the grocery store, liquor store, farmers market or any other food or drink shopping.
 Once you have a fairly good idea of everything you’d like to have done for your party, assign each item a day, or even a day and time.